 Silence

 I stood, on a grey March day, on the beach at Newborough.
 We had been there as a family many times.
-In the past few months I had suffered what used to be called “a breakdown” but with help of family and doctors I had carried on functioning.
+In the past few months I had suffered what used to be called “a breakdown”, but with help of family and doctors I had carried on functioning.
 I was suffering from – I do suffer from – depression, long undiagnosed.
 Both deep-rooted and more recent events had finally caused my coping mechanisms – to withdraw, to close down, to empty myself out, to become nothing – to finally malfunction.
 I had imagined driving to this beach, early in the morning, without telling anyone.
 I had imagined not coming back.

 9. Starlings